 Students interested in a more humanities-oriented approach to the environment may pursue a B.A. or B.G.S.
 Degree, which has an Environment & Culture emphasis.

 The majority of students in the College earn a B.A. degree.
 The B.A. is the traditional baccalaureate degree, structured to ensure both breadth and depth of knowledge by extensive general education degree requirements and approximately ¼ of total course work in the major.
-The B.A. requires exposure to world languages and cultures, ever more important as the world’s global community becomes central in our lives.
+The B.A. requirements include exposure to world languages and cultures, ever more important as the world’s global community becomes central in our lives.

 The primary distinction between the B.A. and the B.G.S. degree is the study of a foreign language, which is required for the B.A. but not for the B.G.S.
 Other general education requirements are limited as well, allowing maximum flexibility in course selection.
 See the KU Core for full CLAS degree requirements.

 The interdisciplinary nature of the Environmental Studies Program ensures a multitude of options for students.
 Explore our 10 Learning Pathways or view just one sample 4-year plan for students pursuing the B.A. in Environmental Studies.